Tunnelsats/tunnelsats/FAQ.md

 <br/>

 ### Why shouldn't I just do it myself?
-We offer a full-managed-service, which takes a lot of the server, library, security and operational headache away from you.
+We offer a full-managed-service which takes a lot of the server, library, security and operational headache away from you.
 If you feel you prefer the personal learning experience, we can only encourage you to do so.
 It is a great adventure to learn more, so please check the footnotes in case you look for ways to dive in.

 <br/>